-As of December 31, 2023 and 2022, the aggregate carrying value of depreciable property and equipment and investment properties amounted to ₱205.3 million and ₱193.3 million, respectively (see Notes 11 and 12).
+As of December 31, 2024 and 2023, the aggregate carrying value of depreciable property and equipment and investment properties are disclosed under Notes 11 and 12.

 Estimating fair values of financial assets and liabilities.
-When the fair values of financial assets and liabilities recorded in the parent company statements of financial position cannot be measured based on quoted prices in active markets, their fair value is determined using internal valuation techniques using generally accepted market valuation models.
-The inputs to these models are taken from observable markets where possible, but where this is not feasible, a degree of judgment is required in establishing fair values.
-Judgments include considerations of inputs such as liquidity risk, credit risk and volatility.
-Changes in assumptions about these factors could affect the reported fair value of financial instruments.
+When the fair values of financial assets and liabilities recorded in the parent company statements of financial position cannot be measured based on quoted prices in active markets, their fair value is determined using average selling price of price per share of similar or identical assets traded in an active market.